Effective mass theorems with Bloch modes crossings: Semi-classical approach to the energy dynamics

 Taking limits $\eps \rightarrow 0$, which is possible by Remarks \ref{rem:lowreg} and \ref{rem:otherprop}, we obtain

 By density, this relation holds for all $a\in{\mathcal C}_0 (\R^{d}\times\Omega)$, in particular for $\tilde{a} = (\varrho_n-\varrho_{n'})^{-1} a$.
 This shows that, as we wanted to prove

 \end{proof}

-This result shows that~$\mu^t_{n,n}$ can only charge the set of critical points of~$\varrho_n$ or the set where~$\varrho_n$ has a conical crossing with another Bloch energy (\textit{i.e.} where~$\varrho_n$ ceases to be~$\cC^{1,1}(\R^d)$).
+Proposition~\ref{prop:easysupp} shows that~$\mu^t_{n,n}$ can only charge the sets~$\Lambda_n$ of critical points of~$\varrho_n$ or the set where~$\varrho_n$ has a conical crossing with another Bloch energy (\textit{i.e.} where~$\varrho_n$ ceases to be~$\cC^{1,1}(\R^d)$).
 It also shows that~$\Sigma_{n,n'}$ is the only region where the measures~$\mu^t_{n,n'}$ can be non-zero.
-The analysis of these measures will be performed in the following sections by means of a second microlocalisation.
+Since, assuming {\bf H1}, the crossing sets reduce to $\cup_{n\in\N_0} \Sigma_n$, the analysis of the measures $\mu^t_{n,n'}$ will be performed in the following sections by means of a second microlocalisation above the sets $\Lambda_n$ and $\Sigma_n$, under the assumption~{\bf H1}, {\bf H2} and {\bf H3}.